kubernetes/community/sig-contributor-experience/community-maintenance.md

 - [ ] Ensure leads have access to their upgraded Zoom account
 - [ ] If appropriate change the password if a SIG has changed leadership
   - Contact CNCF to adjust upgraded licenses if necessary
-- [ ] Audit kubernetes.io GSuite - this is primarily needed to create associated resources like GoogleGroups and the Google Cloud organization.
-Accounts in  this domain cost the CNCF actual money, so are not available for individuals.
-Three steering committee members will hold the keys to three accounts on the domain, which can be used to create `@kubernetes.io` groups as needed.
-  - Volunteers (Ask for new representatives from the steering committee if election turnover affects this list):
-    - Joe Beda (@jbeda)
-    - Brendan Burns (@brendandburns)
-    - Tim Hockin (@thockin)

 ### Community Meeting